 He has published articles in PMLA, ELH, Criticism, Milton Quarterly, and Milton Studies, and on Milton, Donne, Herbert, Marvell, Crashaw, Foxe’s Book of Martyrs, and Taylor Hackford’s film, The Devil’s Advocate.
-His current monograph project explores conceptions of value and praise in Jonson, Marvell, Herbert, Herrick, and Milton and their influence on modern notions of economic value.
+His current monograph project explores conceptions of value and praise in Jonson, Marvell, Herbert, Herrick, and Milton and their influence on modern notions of financial and speculative value.

 He is also the editor of Marvell Studies.